JiriChara/kindergarten/README.md

 sandbox.isAllowed('watch', new TV()); // false
 ```

 Notice that `sandbox.perimeter1.isAllowed('watch', new TV());` is evaluated to `false`.
-It happens, because perimeter1 does not have it's own governess and the governess of the sandbox is used!
-This is **VERY IMPORTANT** to understand!
+It happens, because perimeter1 does not have it's own governess and therefore the governess of the sandbox is used!
+This is **VERY VERY VERY IMPORTANT** to understand!
 Now let's look at the same example, but this time each perimeter has it's own governess:

 ```javascript
 const TV = function () {};